TraderNayuta/blog-system/README.md

-# go-blog
+# blog-system
-A personal blog system based on golang.
+A personal blog system.